CollinReeser/boxes/README.md

     libstdc++-6.dll
     libwinpthread-1.dll
     SDL3.dll
+    SDL3_net.dll

-The SDL DLL should be located in the `build` dir of your built SDL3 tree.
+The SDL DLL should be located in the `build` dir of your built SDL tree.

+The SDL_net DLL should be located in the `build` dir of your built SDL_net tree.

 The other DLLs can be found in MSYS2 with a sufficient GCC installed, at: